CodeCanna/plantlog/README.md

 A simple ways for me to keep track of what's happening with my plants.
+This project is built on this docker image: https://github.com/TrafeX/docker-php-nginx

 ## Usage